JonmarCorpuz/SecondBrain/Technology Solution - Firewall.md

 * Filters traffic based on the source and destination MAC addresses
 * Can be seen as a "stealth firewall" that supports outside and inside interfaces
 * Helps organizations solve issues relating to traffic visibility and threat protection without having to re-addressing their network (Ex: *Site-to-Site network communication*, *etc.*)

+## Identity Firewall

+An identity firewall is a type of firewall that provides IAM capabilities along with traditional firewall functionality to enforce access control policies based on user identities

+* Allows organizations to implement more granular and context-aware security policies in order to reduce the risk of unauthorized access